datamesh-manager/datamesh-manager-ce/README.md

 Now you can access the Data Mesh Manager (Community Edition) at [http://localhost:8081](http://localhost:8081).

+> **_NOTE:_**  The Docker Compose configuration uses a dummy mail server, so no mails are actually sent.
+Configure our SMTP host accordingly as environment variables.

 ## Configuration

-The Data Mesh Manager (Community Edition) uses a Postgres database and a dummy mail server (no mails are actually sent).

 Configure an external database and mail server for production use.